-The Coronavirus Job Retention Scheme (CJRS) allows employers to access a grant to cover most of the wages of their workforce who remain on the payroll but are temporarily not working due to the coronavirus outbreak.
+The Coronavirus Job Retention Scheme (CJRS) allows employers to access a grant to cover most of the wages of their workforce who remain on the payroll but are on furlough due to the coronavirus outbreak.

 UK workers of any employer who are placed on the CJRS can keep their job, with the government paying up to 80% of a worker’s salary or wage, up to a total of £2,500 per worker each month.